An Evolving Mission

 Participants & Supporters

-Brandywine River Restoration Trust has had no employees, relying instead on a four-person Board of Directors, the University of Delaware, partner environmental organizations, government agencies, engineers, consultants and volunteers.
+Brandywine River Restoration Trust has had just two employees, relying instead on an all-volunteer Board of Directors, the University of Delaware, partner environmental organizations, government agencies, engineers, consultants and volunteers.

 Since 2017, thousands of hours have been volunteered for outreach, public education and gaining citizen involvement with our goal of restoring American Shad to the Brandywine River.
 These efforts have resulted in awareness of and support for our mission.
 Excitement for what we are trying to accomplish is growing.